A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Experimental results

-\emph{Anisotropic in-plane bond-dependent coupling}--We have established that the ground state of layered YbCl$_3$ has a honeycomb lattice of $J_{\text{eff}}=1/2$ Yb$^{3+}$ spins.
 Since the Kitaev model describes a spin 1/2 honeycomb lattice with highly anisotropic couplings between nearest neighbors, to obtain some information of the nearest neighbor coupling, we investigated the in-plane magnetic anisotropy by measuring the angular dependence of the magnetic torque on the YbCl$_3$ single crystal with $H \parallel ab$ using a cantilever.
 The data taken at 2.1 K and 5 T are depicted in Fig.~\ref{fig:torque}. $\theta$ is the angle between $H$ and the arbitrarily chosen crystal axis $l$ in the $ab$ plane.
-The magnetic torque corresponds to the magnetization according the formula $\tau=\vec M \times \vec H=\mu_0V(M_{\parallel l}H_{\perp l}-M_{\perp l}H_{\parallel l})$ where $\mu_0$ is the permeability, V is the sample volume, $M_{\parallel l}$, $M_{\perp l}$, $H_{\parallel l}$, and $H_{\perp l}$ are the projections of $\vec M$ and $\vec H$ along and perpendicular to the $l$ axis in the $ab$ plane.
-Therefore, $\tau$ is very sensitive to the anisotropy of the in-plane magnetization.
+The magnetic torque is very sensitive to the anisotropy of the in-plane magnetization \cite{rucl3torque,rucl3torque2}.
 For the Yb$^{3+}$ ion, a large portion of the local moment comes from the orbital degrees of freedom.
 Because the orbitals have orientation, the spin-orbit-coupled local moment would inherit the orbital orientation, and thus the interaction between the local moment would have a strong orientation dependence (or equivalently, bond orientation dependence)~\cite{WWW}.
-Similar to the pyrochlore magnet Yb$_2$Ti$_2$O$_7$~\cite{KateRossPRX} and the triangular lattice magnet YbMgGaO$_4$~\cite{PhysRevLett.115.167203,PhysRevB.94.035107}, the strong spin-orbital entanglement in our honeycomb magnet YbCl$_3$ brings the strong bond dependent interaction.
+Similar to the pyrochlore magnet Yb$_2$Ti$_2$O$_7$~\cite{CaoYbTO,KateRossPRX}, the strong spin-orbital entanglement in the honeycomb magnet YbCl$_3$ brings the strong bond dependent interaction.
 The bond dependent interaction can be determined by the lattice symmetry (or space group symmetry) and is a reflection of the lattice symmetry.
 For instance, the four-fold symmetry in the magnetic torque was observed in $\alpha$-RuCl$_3$ above or below the zig-zag LRO, suggesting the bond dependent exchange interactions \cite{rucl3torque,rucl3torque2}.
 As shown in Fig.~\ref{fig:torque}(c), this bond dependent anisotropy is readily manifested in the magnetic torque measurement.
-In the low magnetic field, the magnetic torque indeed shows four-fold symmetry which agrees with the monoclinic structure and implies the existence of the bond-dependent exchange interactions in YbCl$_3$.
+Under magnetic field, the magnetic torque indeed shows four-fold symmetry which agrees with the monoclinic structure and implies the existence of the bond-dependent exchange interactions in YbCl$_3$.